 The larger and busier A303 runs very close, and you hear the constant traffic on the A303 throughout your visit to Stonehenge.

 Woodhenge is just north of Amesbury, and about 3 kilometers from Stonehenge.

-It was a wooden structure similar to Stonehenge, built about 2000 BC.
+It was a wooden structure similar in design to Stonehenge, built about 2000 BC.

 Or, as it is reconstructed today, Concrete Post Henge.

 "Woodhenge is so-called because it was originally a wooden structure of a type similar to Stonehenge.
 It was probably set up during the Bronze age circa 2,000 BC for ceremonial use.
 The concrete posts mark the positions of the original timbers, evidence for which was obtained by excavation.
 The rings are oval with the long axis aligned on the mid-summer sunrise.
 A bank with a ditch on the inner side surrounded the monument, which was entered by a causeway on the north-east."